AbdulrhmanGoni/AM-store-client/README.md

 I welcome any feedback or suggestions you might have! <br>
-if you faced any problem in the project or you have any suggestion improves it, or even you have some advices to improve me and my skils, <br>
+if you faced any problem in the project or you have any suggestion improves it, or even you have some advices to improve me and my skills, <br>
 Please feel free to open an issue and discuss it with me or contact me directly on [my LinkedIn account](https://www.linkedin.com/in/abdulrhman-goni-857a36275/) or throuth my email abdulrhmangoni@gmail.com